Having a diagnosis of MSA does not mean all possible symptoms will be experienced. Symptoms can change over time and progression will be individual.

 Difficulty turning in bed

-The cerebellum causing poor balance and co-ordination
+|The cerebellum causing poor balance and co-ordination |

-Feeling clumsy, dropping things
+Feeling clumsy and dropping things

-Finding it difficult to fasten buttons
+Finding it difficult to fasten buttons or zips

 Feeling unsteady in crowds